DPDK/dpdk/doc/guides/prog_guide/rte_flow.rst

 They fall in three categories:

-- Terminating actions (such as QUEUE, DROP, RSS, PF, VF) that prevent processing matched packets by subsequent flow rules, unless overridden with PASSTHRU.
+- Terminating actions that prevent processing matched packets by subsequent flow rules, unless overridden with PASSTHRU.

-- Non-terminating actions (PASSTHRU, DUP) that leave matched packets up for additional processing by subsequent flow rules.
+- Non-terminating actions that leave matched packets up for additional processing by subsequent flow rules.

-- Other non-terminating meta actions that do not affect the fate of packets (END, VOID, MARK, FLAG, COUNT, SECURITY).
+- Other non-terminating meta actions that do not affect the fate of packets.

 When several actions are combined in a flow rule, they should all have different types (e.g. dropping a packet twice is not possible).